 What is the partnership panel interview?

-1. Start with a one-page talk sheet
+1. Start with a one-page Talk Sheet

-Click here to download a template of a one page talk sheet you can use right now to recreate your own one page talk sheet
+Click here to download a template of a one-page Talk Sheet you can use right now to recreate your own one-page Talk Sheet.

 2. This isn’t the time to go through your CV

-You’ve had a great career to-date.
+You’ve had a great career to date.
 Therefore, it is entirely understandable that you want to share as much of the great stuff as possible.
-However, at your partnership panel interview, unless expressly asked to do so, this is not the time to share your CV.
+However, unless expressly asked to do so at your partnership panel interview, this is not the time to share your CV.
 Who cares whether you went through your firm’s elite leadership programme?
-Unless some aspect of your past really strengths your argument for why I should be made up to partner, then leave it out.
-What matters is very simply, can you convince your partnership that you are a great addition to the partnership?
-That you will:
+Unless some aspect of your past really strengthens your argument for why I should be made up to partner, leave it out.

 • Bring in profitable work for your department and others in the firm